dfuchss/fuchss.org/_pages/repositories.md

 ## Zenodo Repositories

 These repositories are hosted on Zenodo and have a DOI assigned.
-They include research data, software, and more.
+They include research data, software, and other archived artifacts.

 {% for repo in site.data.repositories.zenodo_repos %}